Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Non-entanglement quantum correlation

 This connection to the tripartite entanglement can be seen from the alternative interpretation of the classical correlation as the (one-shot) one-way distillable entanglement.
 In~\cite{Mori:2024gwe}, we defined $J_W(A:B)=\max(J_W(A|B),J_W(B|A))$ and argued it is dual to the one-way distillable entanglement in either direction.
 This motivates us to define a symmetrized version of the holographic quantum discord, $D_W(A:B)=\min(D_W(A|B),D_W(B|A))$, from which the holographic symmetrized NEQC is defined as

 Alternatively, by using the identification $E_D=J_W$, we have

 This indicates that the holographic NEQC is also dual to the amount of undistillable entanglement.
+Without symmetrizing, $\Delta Q_W(A|B)$ is dual to the \emph{one-way} undistillable entanglement from $B$ to $A$.
 Since $E_D$ focuses on the bipartite entanglement distillation, $\Delta Q_W>0$ implies the existence of the tripartite entanglement~\footnote{Recently, a related paper appeared where the authors discuss a connection between non-distillability and nonzero Markov gap~\cite{Jin:2025zmt}.
-However, it should be noted that the Markov gap appearing in this paper is between a subsystem and the purifying partner while the Markov gap in their paper is between two subsystems of interest.}.
+However, note that the Markov gap appearing in this paper is between a subsystem and the purifying partner while the Markov gap in their paper is between two subsystems of interest.}.

 We also note that the symmetrized discord is monotone under local operations because of property (6) of the quantum discord.
 This is also natural from the above relation with undistillable entanglement because entanglement is LOCC monotone.
 There have been some debates on whether the quantum discord is really a correlation measure or not since the (unsymmetrized) quantum discord is not LO monotone, stemming from the fact that the quantum coherence can be created locally.
 The symmetrized version makes it manifestly LO monotone so it is better behaved as a correlation measure although it remains open whether this symmetrized discord is LOCC monotone or not.